xchjason/CovidPopulationModel/README.md

   - Sixth Sheet: ***Durations(Unvax)***
     - where learned duration parameters for unvaccinated population are shown.
 Can be modified by users to project under different paramters.
   - Seventh Sheet: ***Transitions***
-    - where learned transition parameters for unvaccinated population are shown.
+    - where learned transition parameters for unvaccinated and vaccinated population are shown.
 Can be modified by users to project under different paramters.
   - A shared folder on Google Drive, containing: Python files defining the model itself (users should not need to edit these)
   - model_config.json.
 A json file that contains all parameters.
   - CSV files defining observed data that can be used for training the model.
 Contains: